 ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of a medical problem.
 Use the menu to see other pages.

 Doctors use many tests to find, or diagnose, cancer.
 They also do tests to learn if cancer has spread to another part of the body from where it started.
 If this happens, it is called metastasis.
 For example, imaging tests can show if the cancer has spread.
 Imaging tests show pictures of the inside of the body.
 Doctors may also do tests to learn which treatments could work best.

 For most types of cancer, a biopsy is the only sure way for the doctor to know if an area of the body has cancer.
 In a biopsy, the doctor takes a small sample of tissue for testing in a laboratory.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.

-This section describes options for diagnosing thymoma and thymic carcinoma.
-Not all tests listed will be used for every person.
+There are many tests used for diagnosing thymoma and thymic carcinoma.
+Not all tests described here will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

 The type of cancer suspected

 In addition to a physical examination, the following tests may be used to diagnose thymoma or thymic carcinoma: